-Exposure to dust, dirt, lotions, soaps, even air and moisture can dull our favourite jewellery over time.
-No need for getting it professionally cleaned or spending money on a jewellery cleaners full of harsh chemicals, you can make your own DIY jewellery cleaner at home with simple ingredients!
+Exposure to dust, dirt, lotions, soaps, even air and moisture can dull jewellery over time.
+Here’s how to make an all-natural DIY jewellery cleaner at home.

 A natural homemade jewellery cleaner for all types of jewellery; gold, silver, diamonds, etc. that you can whip up in no time to clean tarnished, dirty, or dull jewellery.